 The Globe and Mail is Canada’s #1 weekday and weekend newspaper.
-In print for 170 years, The Globe delivers lively and authoritative coverage of national, international, business, technology, arts, entertainment and lifestyle news.
-Millions of weekly readers access the Globe on the web or with their mobile device.
+In print for 170 years, The Globe delivers lively and authoritative coverage of national, international, business, technology, arts, entertainment, and lifestyle news.
+Millions of weekly readers access The Globe on the web or with their mobile device.

 The Globe has been innovative in its adoption of technology, enabling them to better understand their readership, offer engaging content, and expand advertising opportunities.
-Recently, the Globe launched a new encrypted system called SecureDrop to offer protection to whistleblowers and anonymous sources.
+Recently, The Globe launched a new encrypted system called SecureDrop to offer protection to whistleblowers and anonymous sources.
 The Globe was also the first Canadian publisher to offer MOAT analytics to measure ad viewability, exposure, and interactivity, which enables advertisers to spend and track their advertising dollars more effectively.

 "I was impressed with ClearScale’s ability to deliver such a complex yet robust, custom system, within our tight timelines.
 They are extremely capable — we chose the right vendor."

-In May 2015, the Globe was launching a new mobile application for readers to access the newspaper’s stories and breaking news on their mobile devices.
+In May 2015, The Globe was launching a new mobile application for readers to access the newspaper’s stories and breaking news on their mobile devices.
 They decided to take this opportunity to introduce a recommendation system, which would present a personalized selection of articles to readers and update in real time.
-Their Data Science team had been prototyping a number of recommendation algorithms in Amazon, but given that the Globe had not built such a production system in the cloud before, they sought outside firms that had expertise in this area.
+Their Data Science team had been prototyping a number of recommendation algorithms in Amazon, but given that The Globe had not built such a production system in the cloud before, they sought outside firms that had expertise in this area.
 They needed a partner that could architect a robust real-time production infrastructure in AWS, and do so within tight timelines.

 Their existing data center did not have the infrastructure and services options that were required to implement real-time processing.
-They decided that Amazon was the right cloud provider because AWS has the technology and big data services that would enable them to rapidly process a massive amount of data and immediately deliver back to the reader a set of personalized article recommendations.
-They created a POC in Amazon to test out the idea.
+They decided that Amazon was the right cloud provider because AWS has the technology and Big Data services that would enable them to rapidly process a massive amount of data and immediately deliver back to the reader a set of personalized article recommendations.
+They created a PoC in Amazon to test out the idea.

-ClearScale partnered with the Globe to build out the AWS infrastructure that powers the recommendation engine.
+ClearScale partnered with The Globe to build out the AWS infrastructure that powers the recommendation engine.
 ClearScale worked with the Globe to understand their requirements and to identify the right AWS services for the project.

-The cloud infrastructure relies on big data tools from AWS including Kinesis, Elastic MapReduce, DynamoDB, and S3; automation from Chef, CloudFormation, and OpsWorks; as well as a custom data transfer application built by ClearScale.
+The cloud infrastructure relies on Big Data tools from AWS including Kinesis, Elastic MapReduce, DynamoDB, and S3; automation from Chef, CloudFormation, and OpsWorks; as well as a custom data transfer application built by ClearScale.

 The recommendation engine works at scale such that recommendations for the next set of articles are ready by the time the reader has loaded the current article.
 And depending on which article the reader subsequently clicks on, a new unique set of recommendations is generated, and so on.
 This helps readers stay engaged with the content they find most relevant.